plaaxer/CommunicationAPI/README.md

 ### Simple run

-It compiles the project, busybox and the Linux Kernel image (if it isn't already at the `/os` folder), also follows the basic steps of the initramfs.cpio creation.
+It compiles the project, busybox and the Linux Kernel image (if it isn't already at the `/os` folder), also follows the basic steps of the initramfs files creation.
 It is already configured to run the project and a short simulation.
 To configure a longest simulation, modify the RUN_TIME variable presented in scripts/run_simulation.sh.

 ```bash
 make